 Rochester RHIO

 Our experts are here to help.
-Let’s have a conversation about how an active listening training course for your organization and our Listen to Understand content could help support your development initiatives.
+Let’s have a conversation about how active listening skills training could help support your development initiatives.

 In part 2 of our webinar series on How to Have Conversations About Race, you’ll learn how to use the Better Conversations Every Day framework to engage in meaningful dialogue that will create a more equitable and inclusive work culture.